-My ULTIMATE guide on how to keep fit, eat right and lose weight will help you to keep focused on your weight loss goals.
-Do you find losing weight more to be more difficult than you thought?
+This ultimate guide on how to keep fit, eat right and lose weight will keep you focused on your weight loss goals.
+Is losing weight more difficult than you thought?
 Are you struggling with the balancing act between food and exercise?
-My guide on how to lose weight is designed with you in mind so keep reading!
+This guide is designed with you in mind so keep reading!

 I previously posted about my struggles with losing weight and staying fit.
 Having battled with my weight for pretty much my entire life, I have tried a few options to shed some pounds.
 Some were successful, some not so much.

 After trying many diet plans, fads and weight loss programs, I have figured out what actually works and also what is sustainable in the long term.

-Today I’m sharing my guide on how to lose weight with you to help you lose weight and achieve your weight loss goals!
+Today I’m sharing this valuable information with you to help you lose weight and achieve your weight loss goals!

 Balanced Diet And Exercise For Weight Loss

 Ok, this might come as a surprise to some of you, but… What you eat contributes to your weight loss.
 How you exercise also contributes to your weight loss.

 And yes, while it is possible to lose weight by controlling your calories alone; it’s actually more effective to get the right balance of calorie controlled diet and exercise regime in place.

 In fact, for long term sustainable weight loss, the magic balance seems to be around 75 per cent diet and 25 per cent exercise.